Looking for Cathay Pacific economy class review? This is my India to Hong Kong experience on a Press Trip invitation.

 Cathay Pacific Economy Class Review: Final Conclusion

 I found flying with Cathay Pacific a very good value for money.
 It is certainly worth booking Cathay Pacific economy class for more money than in a low-frills airline.
-If you’re flying long distance and overnight travelling with them is a good idea.
+If you’re flying long distances and overnight travelling with them is a good idea.

 Will I consider travelling with Cathay Pacific again?
 Hell yes!